WE DO IT RIGHT, RIGHT NOW!

 Class 8: GVWR over 33,002 pounds.
 These are really huge trucks.
 This class is more than heavy-duty but rather “super duty”.
 Class 8 applies to cement trucks and dump trucks.
 It’s also the big rigs like Freightliners, Kenworths, and Peterbilts.

 We hope you have a better understanding of the different truck classifications and what makes each one unique and why it fits in its particular category.
 If you are ever looking for truck repairs for either light, medium, or heavy-duty trucks- look no further!
-Speed Wrench has a team of skilled technicians & mechanics that are ready to help with any problem you have!
+Speed Wrench has a team of skilled truck mechanics & technicians that are ready to help with any problem you have!